Ndanu-eng/BANK-CHURN-PREDICTION/README.md

 ## WORK ON YOUR NOTEBOOK

- Allocated according to each Person according to every Milestones.
+The work is allocated according to each Person according to every Milestones.

 # After working on your notebook